PS 144: Grades

 The school encompasses grades pre-kindergarten to fifth grade.
 It has two full-day pre-kindergarten classes as of now.
 There are 4-7 classes in every other grade.
 Each grade has technology, science, physical education (referred to as gym in most of the classrooms if not all), art, math, and literacy.
 Some of the fifth grade takes ballroom dancing classes.

 The school originally had a sixth-grade class.
 The last sixth-grade graduating class was in 2012.

-Art
+Arts

 Ballroom Dancing is one of the most popular of the arts among the students in PS 144.
 Annually, a team is sent to compete in a citywide ballroom dancing competition.
 The school was featured in Mad Hot Ballroom, a documentary on ballroom dancing among children.
 Additionally starting in 2023, PS 144 has a basketball team that went undefeated in the 2023-2024 season.

 The school has artists who come in and produce pieces of art.
 One example of this is the Tiffany designs students made, which are displayed at the Queens Museum of Art.